ernsheong/joncloudgeek.com/content/blog/deploy-postgres-container-to-compute-engine/index.md

 ---
-title: Cost-effective way to run a Postgres instance in Google Cloud
+title: Run a Postgres instance for cheap in Google Cloud
 description: Run a Postgres container in Compute Engine in the easiest way possible.
 date: 2020-05-25T08:00:00+08:00
 images: